The Five-Forty-Eight

-and later collected in The Stories of John Cheever(1978).
+and later collected in The Housebreaker of Shady Hill and Other Stories (1958) and The Stories of John Cheever (1978).

-In 1955 The Five-Forty-Eight was awarded the Benjamin Franklin Magazine Award.
+In 1955 "The Five-Forty-Eight" was awarded the Benjamin Franklin Magazine Award.

-The story takes place in downtown Manhattan, New York City, where the protagonist (Blake), attempts to escape his former employee (Miss Dent), who was fired shortly after a one-night stand.
+The story takes place in midtown Manhattan, New York City, where the protagonist (Blake), attempts to escape his former employee (Miss Dent), who was fired shortly after a one-night stand.
 Miss Dent eventually catches up to Blake, where they talk on the Five-Forty-Eight train towards Shady Hill.